 We believe that man was created in innocence under the law of his Maker, but by voluntary transgression fell from his sinless and happy state, in consequence of which all mankind are now sinners, possessing an inherited sin nature; and therefore is now under just condemnation without defense or excuse.

 Genesis 3:1-6,24; Ezekiel 18:19-20; Romans 1:18,20,28,32; 3:10-19; 5:12,19; Galatians 3:22; Ephesians 2:1, 3

 About Sin and Salvation

 We believe all men were born with an inherited sin nature received from our common ancestor, Adam.
-We believe that because of his nature, man is a sinner by choice, and he is totally incapable of reforming himself or ceasing from his sin by his own power.
+We believe that because of his nature, man is a sinner, and he is totally incapable of reforming himself or ceasing from his sin by his own power.
 We believe the only hope of deliverance for man is a total change of mind concerning his sinful condition and inability to change it, and a turning to Jesus Christ as the only Savior.
 We believe that only through the substitutionary sacrifice of Christ on the cross can a man be delivered from his sin.
 We believe that all those who reject Jesus Christ as their Savior are already condemned to an eternity in the lake of fire (Genesis 5:1-5; Acts 4:19; Acts 16:31; Romans 3:10-23; Romans 5:6-12; Romans 6:23; Romans 10:9-10; Ephesians 2:8-9; Titus 3:5-6; Revelation 20:11-14).